FractalBlocks/Fractal/readme.md

 - Assets are static, these are copied to the dist folder when you compile the app.
 - Resources are dynamic these are inserted when your require (e.g. require('../resources/myresource.png') ) them, this are serialized and inserted into code.

-## Typescript

-In order to be scalable, Fractal is implemented in Typescript (Work in progress).

 ### TODOs

 - Implement a way to dispach actions without union-type library
 - Implement Fractal-quickstart in Typescript
 - Implement tests and code coverage for Fractal-quistart
+- In order to modules has no side effects, implement styles like a task (initial task)

 ## TODOs